Sure independence screening in generalized linear models with NP-dimensionality: A likelihood ratio screening

 We first formulate the marginal likelihood screening procedure.
 Let

-and $\bL_n = (L_{1,n},\ldots, L_{p_n,n})^T$, where $\hbeta_0^M = \argmin_{\beta_0} \bbP_n l(\beta_0, Y)$.
+and $\mathbf{L}_n = (L_{1,n},\ldots, L_{p_n,n})^T$, where $\hat {\beta}_0^M = \argmin_{\beta_0} \mathbb{P} _n l(\beta_0, Y)$.
 Correspondingly, let

-and $\bL^{\star} = (L_{1}^{\star},\ldots, L_{p_n}^{\star})^T$, where $\beta_0^M = \argmin_{\beta_0} E l(\beta_0, Y)$.
-It can be shown that $EY = b'(\beta_0^M)$ and that $\ol Y = b'(\hbeta_0^M),$ where $\ol Y$ is the sample average.
-We sort the vector $\bL_n $ in a descent order and select a set of variables
+and $\mathbf{L}^{\star} = (L_{1}^{\star},\ldots, L_{p_n}^{\star})^T$, where $\beta_0^M = \argmin_{\beta_0} E l(\beta_0, Y)$.
+It can be shown that $EY = b'(\beta_0^M)$ and that $\overline{Y} = b'(\hat{\beta}_0^M),$ where $\overline{Y}$ is the sample average.\vadjust{\goodbreak} We sort the vector $\mathbf{L}_n $ in a descent order and select a set of variables

 where $\nu_n$ is a predefined threshold value.
 Such an independence learning ranks the importance of features according to their marginal contributions to the magnitudes of the likelihood function.
-The marginal likelihood screening and the MMLE screening share a common computation procedure as solving $p_n$ optimization problems over a two dimensional parameter space.
+The marginal likelihood screening and the MMLE screening share a common computation procedure as solving $p_n$ optimization problems over a two-dimensional parameter space.
 Hence the computation is much more feasible than traditional variable selection methods.

 Compared with MMLE screening, where the information utilized is only the magnitudes of the estimators, the marginal likelihood screening incorporates the whole contributions of the features to the likelihood increments: both the magnitudes of the estimators and their associated variation.
-Under current condition (Condition C'), the variance of the MMLEs are at a comparable level (through the magnitude of $V$, an implication of the convexity of the objective functions), and the two screening methods are equivalent.
-Otherwise, if $V$ depends on $n$, the marginal likelihood screening can still preserve the non-sparsity structure, while the MMLE screening may need some corresponding adjustments, which we will not discuss in detail as it is beyond the scope of the current paper.
+Under the current condition (condition~C$'$), the variance of the MMLEs are at a comparable level (through the magnitude of $V$, an implication of the convexity of the objective functions), and the two screening methods are equivalent.
+Otherwise, if $V$ depends on $n$, the marginal likelihood screening can still preserve the nonsparsity structure, while the MMLE screening may need some corresponding adjustments, which we will not discuss in detail as it is beyond the scope of the current paper.

 Next we will show that the sure screening property holds under certain conditions.
 Similarly to the MMLE screening, we first build the theoretical foundation of the marginal likelihood screening.
-That is, the marginal likelihood increment is also a measurement of the correlation between the marginal covariate and the mean response function.
+That is, the marginal likelihood increment is also a measurement of the correlation between the marginal covariate and the mean response function. \begin{theorem} For $j=1,\ldots, p_n$, the marginal likelihood increment $L_j^{\star}=0$ if and only if $\operatorname{cov}(b'(\mathbf{X}^T \bolds{\beta}^{\star}), X_j) = 0$. \end{theorem}